ydirson/xen-guest-agent/README.md

   collectors and publishers are selectable at compile-time, though a number of those choices will make sense as runtime options
 * similarly, some behaviours are tunable by modifying flags in the code
-* a single implementation for network-configuration info listening to netlink events is provided, with as alternative a no-op collector for un-/not-yet- supported OS
 * error handling is typical of a proto (but Rust will make fixing this unexpectedly easy, having forced the use of well-identified constructs like `.unwrap()` and `?` right from this early stage)